xitrum-framework/xitrum-doc/guide/en/index.rst

 ..
-Xitrum Guide master file, created by sphinx-quickstart on Sat May 28 22:50:50 2011.
+Xitrum Guide master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Xitrum Guide
 ============

+There is also `Xitrum Guide Japanese version <http://xitrum-framework.github.io/guide/ja>`_.

 .. toctree::
    :maxdepth: 4